As Gutenberg will change everything about WordPress, you need to take control of your updates until all the glitches are worked out.

 Because of that, they have to include major updates into what should be minor releases.

 And, because Gutenberg is such a major change, it’s likely that we will want to be even more vigilant than usual about any core update for at least a year.

 NOTE: When you turn updates off by either method shown here, you will no longer see update notices in your site.
-You will need to be extra vigilant to follow me to watch for when an update is available, and when it is safe to do.
+You will need to be extra vigilant to manually check for updates.

 NOTE: If you are on SiteGround Hosting, they have made themselves the middle-man in your update process.